wildstar84/fauxdacious/contrib/win32/installer/README.txt

 EXCEPTIONS

-Other than the Audacious logo itself, the images included with Audacious are based on the Tango Icon Library and are in the public domain.
+Other than the Fauxdacious logo itself, the images included with Fauxdacious are based on the Tango Icon Library and are in the public domain.

-Please note that many of the plugins distributed with Audacious are under different licenses, whose full text may be found either in the "About" window of each plugin or in the source code.
+Please note that many of the plugins distributed with Fauxdacious are under different licenses, whose full text may be found either in the "About" window of each plugin or in the source code.

-Audacious would not exist without the efforts of numerous other free and open source software projects, which are listed below.
-By installing Audacious, you also agree to all relevant licenses governing these projects.
+Fauxdacious would not exist without the efforts of numerous other free and open source software projects, which are listed below.
+By installing Fauxdacious, you also agree to all relevant licenses governing these projects.
 The source code and license of each project can be found on the Internet.